diovudau/pynsm2/README.md

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public

 ## Short Instructions
-You can use exapleBoilerplate.py as a starting point, or copy nsmclient.py to your own program and import and initialize it as early as possible.
+You can use exampleBoilerplate.py as a starting point, or copy nsmclient.py to your own program and import and initialize it as early as possible.
 Then add nsmClient.reactToMessage to your event loop.

     from nsmclient import NSMClient
-    nsmClient = NSMClient(prettyName = niceTitle, #will raise an error and exit if this example is not run from NSM. supportsSaveStatus = True,
+    nsmClient = NSMClient(prettyName = niceTitle, #will raise an error and exit if this example is not run from NSM. saveCallback = saveCallbackFunction,
-        saveCallback = saveCallbackFunction,
         openOrNewCallback = openOrNewCallbackFunction,
         showGUICallback = showGUICallback,  # Add this only if your program has an optional GUI